K3CK/wp-whatsapp-sharebutton/README.md

 # WhatsApp Share Button for WordPress

-The plugin simply adds a shortcode to WordPress to add a WhatsApp sharing button wherever you need it.
+The plugin simply configures a shortcode to add a WhatsApp sharing button wherever you need it in WordPress.
 No fancy settings page or complicated configuration.
 Just add the shortcode in the WP editor or in your theme's templates.